-Sensory Tools for School
+Sensory Tools for Learners

 As a former classroom teacher, I recognize that the idea of overloading a learning space with "distracting" toys and tools seems counterproductive, but the link between fidgeting and focus is well-documented.
 Following some simple steps outlined in this article can make introducing these sensory items to your child - or a classroom full of children - a success.

 In my experience, a designated "Sensory Toolkit" with various fidgets and toys is a good way to start.
 When a child finds that "just-right" tactile toy, it is theirs to keep with them.
 Some of my favorite touch toys are Marble Finger Fidgets, Tangle Jr., Puffer Balls, and Squash-It Fidgets.
 For older students (or their fidgety parents), a Fidget Cube is a more discreet option that looks less like a child's toy.